Sign up for the ING newsletter to receive news and announcements.

 If you are an educator, we invite you to also consider downloading one or more of our online curricula free of charge.
 These curricula offer the scripts and slides for our presentations about Muslims and interreligious panels, plus discussion questions, activities, links to relevant videos, and resource lists.

 Teaching about World Religions in Schools:

 ING recently presented a webinar for educators on “Can We Talk about That Here: Teaching about World Religions in Schools”.
 We discussed challenges associated with teaching about world religions in public schools and the constitutional role of religious education as an academic discipline rather than a devotional one.
 This webinar was presented in partnership with the Western Educational Equity Assistance Center (WEEAC).
 View the recording here.

-ING is presenting another webinar for educators on “What You Need to Know About Religious Discrimination in Schools.”
+ING presented a webinar for educators on “What You Need to Know About Religious Discrimination in Schools.”
 This panel for educators provides an in-depth discussion about the experiences of many Muslim, Jewish, Sikh, Hindu, and LDS students, including harassment, bullying and exclusion in school curriculum.
-The panel will address specific issues that confront these student populations and provide strategies for inclusion, such as learning about their cultures and traditions and how resources can be incorporated into social studies classes.
+The panel addresses specific issues that confront these student populations and provides strategies for inclusion, such as learning about their cultures and traditions and how resources can be incorporated into social studies classes.
 View the recording here.